KrakenTech-LLC/RMM-Hunter/README.md

 ## Limitations

-Requires administrative privileges for complete system visibility.
+Requires administrative privileges for complete system visibility (UAC elevation prompt will appear if needed).
 May generate false positives in environments with legitimate RMM deployments.
 Network detection requires active connections at scan time.
-The web-based elimination interface is not yet available.
+The web server requires port 80 to be available on the local machine.

 ## Contributing